-Instead of my regular post today I decided to share yesterday’s newsletter instead because I got such an amazing response.
+Instead of my regular post today I decided to share yesterday’s newsletter about a personal tragedy in my life instead because I got such an amazing response.
 Each week I share fresh content, action steps designed to help you implement systems in your business.

 September 26th Newsletter

 This has probably been one of the hardest newsletters to write for you, in part because I’ve spent so much time this week off work with my family.